petterik/lajter/README.md

 I think om.next has great ideas and I want to make it easier to use them.

-Problems I had:
+Problems I had building an application with om.next - in no particular order:
 * Figuring out how to compose component's queries.
 * Figuring out why my component wasn't re-rendering.
 * Figuring out how to get routing to work.
-* Figuring out what to do about optimistic updates.
+* Figuring out how to do optimistic updates.
 * Figuring out which features to stay away from.
+* Figuring out how to provide feedback to users with how their action went.
 * Realizing why I didn't get all the data I needed from the server.

-Before I explain these problems and how I've solved them in lajter, here's an overview of the differences between lajter and om.next:
+We eventually solved all these problems for ourselves, but it wasn't easy.
+Before I explain more about these problems (and how I've solved them in lajter) here's an overview of the differences between lajter and om.next:
-* Kept in:
-  * Structure: Reconciler, Parser, Indexer, Send, Merge
-  * Server side rendering (wip)
-  * Shared (wip)
 * Left out:
   * QueryParams
   * Sub queries